Pearson's chi-squared test: Fairness of dice

 This is the experimental result whose unlikeliness (with a fair die) we wish to estimate.

 The experimental sum of 13.4 is between the critical values of 97.5% and 99% significance or confidence (p-value).
 Specifically, getting 20 rolls of 6, when the expectation is only 10 such values, is unlikely with a fair die.

-Goodness of fit
+Chi-squared goodness of fit test

 In this context, the frequencies of both theoretical and empirical distributions are unnormalised counts, and for a chi-squared test the total sample sizes $N$ of both these distributions (sums of all cells of the corresponding contingency tables) have to be the same.